Frequency-Selective Modeling and Analysis for OFDM-Integrated Wideband Pinching-Antenna Systems: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} evolution of wireless communication systems has been driven by advances in antenna technology, from traditional multiple-input multiple-output (MIMO) systems to emerging flexible MIMO paradigms \cite{9770295}.
 While typical flexible MIMO technologies, such as fluid and movable antennas, offer improved adaptability, they can still face significant challenges in robustly mitigating severe large-scale fading.
 This is particularly acute in high-frequency communication bands, where signals inherently suffer from significant propagation attenuation and are highly susceptible to line-of-sight (LoS) obstructions.
-To address these persistent issues more effectively, pinching-antenna systems (PASS) are proposed to create controllable LoS links by leveraging dynamic antenna repositioning over potentially large distances on the dielectric waveguides, thereby directly mitigating free-space path loss and overcoming LoS blockages \cite{Fukuda2022, Ding2024}.
-Considering Orthogonal Frequency Division Multiplexing (OFDM) as a cornerstone of modern communication systems, the integration of PASS with OFDM is essential to ensure the compatibility of PASS and to fully exploit its potential in current and future wireless architectures.
-However, this integration is challenged by the inherently frequency-dependent behavior of waveguide propagation and pinching antenna (PA) coupling.
+To address these persistent issues more effectively, pinching-antenna systems (PASS) are proposed to create controllable LoS links by leveraging dynamic antenna repositioning over potentially large distances on the dielectric waveguides, thereby directly mitigating free-space path loss and overcoming LoS blockages \cite{Fukuda2022, Ding2024}. {As PASS is designed for high-frequency bands where vast bandwidth is available for high-rate communication, it is natural to investigate the integration of PASS with the typical Orthogonal Frequency Division Multiplexing (OFDM) technology to ensure the compatibility of PASS and to fully exploit its potential in modern wideband systems.} However, this integration is challenged by the inherently frequency-dependent behavior of waveguide propagation and pinching antenna (PA) coupling.

 In PASS, signals propagate with minimal loss through dielectric waveguides and are radiated into free space via PAs.
 The coupling mechanisms between waveguides and PAs are governed by coupled mode theory{\cite{collin1990field,104225,Wang2025}}, which determines the efficiency of signal transfer.
 While waveguides provide low-loss signal propagation, the inherent frequency selectivity of waveguides poses unique challenges for OFDM PASS.
 In particular, unlike free-space channels, the waveguide acts as a dispersive medium and exhibits significant dispersion, which inherently limits the performance of high-data-rate PASS links by leading to pulse distortion.
 This limitation becomes particularly pronounced in OFDM PASS, where the propagation constant and group velocity vary nonlinearly with subcarrier frequency.
 In addition, the coupling efficiency between waveguides and PAs is highly sensitive to frequency-dependent phase matching and coupling strength\cite{pozar2021microwave}.
 Previous works have investigated single-carrier PASS scenarios \cite{10896748,zeng2025sum,papanikolaou2025resolving}, but a focused, rigorous analysis detailing the interplay of frequency selectivity in OFDM PASS is crucial for understanding system performance and limitations.